Creating and Configuring a Geomap

 Below each box is a description identifying how many elements in each list will be paired.
 Note that there may be some shapes in the shapefile without a corresponding observation in the workfile and vice versa.

-Once you are satisfied with your selections, click on OK to continue.
+Once you are satisfied with your selections, click on to continue.

 Labeling the Shapes